rafcc/pytorch-bsf/docs/index.rst

 Why does Bezier simplex fitting matter?
 ---------------------------------------
 The Bezier simplex can approximate the solution set of "good" multiobjective optimization problems.
-More precisely, for the weighted sum scalarization problem of any multiobjective strongly convex problem, the map form a simplex of weight vectors to the solution set of weighted sum problems can be approximated by a Bezier simplex.
+More precisely, for the weighted sum scalarization problem of any multiobjective strongly convex problem, the map from a simplex of weight vectors to the solution set of weighted sum problems can be approximated by a Bezier simplex.
 If we find few solutions to such a problem, the entire solution set can be approximated by Bezier simplex fitting.
 An important application is hyperparameter search of the elastic net.